Sithu-Aung-Khant/Devfolio_01/PROCESS.md

 - Today I will add links for my certifications on the education tab.
 - Add styles for when hovering.
 - add cv download button.

+# 21.1.2024

+I rearrange hero section image and text for look good in every view points.

+# 22.1.2024

+I replace fontawesome icons with svgs from canva and it look slick.
+I also design contact me section for optimal appealing in every screen size.
+What I realized was I have to import validation to my contact form and I will try importing those features today.